lpcprog#

 - Return type:

-]- Returns:
+Optional[int]- Returns:

 - read_flash_signature(start_address, end_address, wait_states=2, mode=0)#

-This command is used to read the flash signature generated by the flash controller.
+Read flash signature generated by the flash controller.

 - Parameters: